Pacode74/pandas-exploratory-descriptive-analysis-wine-reviews/README.md

 ## **Data Cleaning**

-### 1. Rename all column names to title and set index
+### 1. Renaming all column names to title case and setting the index
-### 2. Drop duplicated rows
+### 2. Dropping duplicated rows
-### 3. Handle missing values in the dataset
+### 3. Handling missing values in the dataset
 - 3.1 Fill in the missing values in the 'Country' column
 - 3.2 Fill in the missing values in the 'Province' column
 - 3.3 Handling Missing Values in Prices
     - 3.3.1 Analyze the distribution of 'Price'
     - 3.3.2 Can we simply drop rows with missing Price values?
     - 3.3.3 Remove Tunisia and Egypt countries because the number of reviews for them are too small and there are no available prices.
-    - 3.3.4 Which Approach to take to fill out missing prices?
-Group Median Imputation approach vs KNN Imputation Approach
+    - 3.3.4 Deciding on the approach for filling missing prices: Group Median Imputation vs. KNN Imputation vs Hybrid approach.
-    - 3.3.5 **Hybrid Approach** to fill out missing prices.
-Use the group median method for low variability groups and use KNN imputation methods for high variability groups.
-Created reviews_hybrid dataset.
+    - 3.3.5 **Hybrid Approach** to fill out missing price values.
+Combines the Group Median Method for datasets with low variability and the KNN Imputation Method for those with high variability, resulting in the reviews_hybrid dataset.
          - 3.3.5.1 Option One - Spliting datasets into two.
 One dataset use for group media approach and another dataset use for KNN approach.
 Then merge two datasets.
          - 3.3.5.2 Option Two (Best) - performing inplace Imputation for both group median and KNN approaches.
     - 3.3.6 **Group Median Imputation Approach** to fill out missing prices.
 Replace the missing values by groups(Country and Province) specific values.
 Use `.transform()` method.
 Created reviews_gm dataset.